 Gathering department-wide input

-To provide an opportunity for students, staff and faculty to anonymously share their experiences in our department, a department-wide town hall and listening session have been held.
+To provide an opportunity for students, staff and faculty to anonymously share their experiences in our department, we regularly hold department-wide town halls and listening sessions.
 We thank all attendees for their participation.
-The Zoom recording and poll results are below:
+The Zoom recording and poll results are below.

 Town Hall: February 2021